Mid-South REACH

 In September 2023, the Mid‑South REACH award was made by the National Institutes of Health (NIH) to establish a new Research, Evaluation, and Commercialization Hub (REACH) program across four states: Tennessee, Kentucky, Virginia, and Mississippi.

-The project represents a significant expansion of the public‑private partnership‑based programs to bring discoveries and biomedical innovations to commercialization, particularly those related to public health disparities.
-Mid‑South REACH creates a robust, interstate innovation infrastructure that acts as a distribution strategy of information, awareness campaigns, and funding to the majority of research institutions and community colleges across all four states.
+The project represents a significant expansion of the public‑private partnership‑based programs to bring discoveries and biomedical innovations to commercialization.
+Mid‑South REACH creates a robust, interstate innovation infrastructure that acts as a distribution strategy of information, and funding to the majority of research institutions and community colleges across all four states.

 Innovative Approach

-The Mid-South REACH program is pioneering a novel approach by establishing a multi-state network that specifically targets underserved regions and institutions, aiming to bridge the gap in innovation accessibility.
-This initiative democratizes the funding decision-making process, ensuring a more equitable distribution of resources and opportunities.
-Furthermore, it introduces a flexible, scalable, and sustainable model that can adapt to varying needs and environments, setting a new standard for supporting health-related innovations across diverse communities.
+The Mid-South REACH program is pioneering a novel approach by establishing a multi-state network that seeks to bridge the gap in innovation accessibility.
+This initiative democratizes the funding decision-making process, ensuring a more efficient distribution of resources and opportunities.
+Furthermore, it introduces a flexible, scalable, and sustainable model that can adapt to varying needs and environments, setting a new standard for supporting health-related innovations across communities.